Lewis Richardson (boxer)

+Amateur career

-Born in Colchester, Richardson began boxing at a young age as a means to keep fit while playing football.
+Richardson began boxing at a young age as a means to keep fit while playing football.
 After winning the 2012 National School Boy Championships he decided to focus on boxing.
-He enrolled at the Sheffield Hallam University in 2020 to study part-time for a master's degree in Sport Business Management.

-Boxing career

-Richardson won a bronze medal at the 2017 National Championships, losing to eventual winner and 2022 Olympic gold medalist Benjamin Whittaker.

-In early 2018 Richardson was selected to box for Team GB.
+In 2018, he was selected to box for Team GB.
 A few months after the selection he suffered three stress fractures in his back, leaving him out of action for most of the year.
 After recovering from the injury he won gold medals at the 2018 GB Championships and 2019 Olympic Test Event, securing him a reserve spot for the European Olympic Qualification Event.
 After teammate Sammy Lee was forced to withdraw due to injury, Richardson took his place.
-He won his first fight in March 2020 against Victor Yoka of France before the tournament was suspended due to the COVID-19 pandemic.
+He won his first fight in March 2020, against Victor Yoka of France before the tournament was suspended due to the COVID-19 pandemic.
 When it resumed in 2021 Richardson lost to eventual Olympic silver medalist Oleksandr Khyzhniak.

 He competed at the 2021 World Championships in Belgrade, losing in his first fight against Almir Memic of Serbia.

 While representing England at the 2022 European Championships, Richardson defeated GB teammate Sam Hickey of Scotland in the semi-finals, before losing to Gabriel Dossen of Ireland in the finals, securing himself a silver medal.

-He will be looking to compete at the 2022 Commonwealth Games and 2024 Summer Olympics.
+He won a bronze medal at the 2022 Commonwealth Games in Birmingham, England.

+Richardson qualified for the Paris 2024 Summer Olympics by successfully navigating his way through the light-middleweight draw at the 2024 World Olympic Qualification Tournament 2 in Thailand.
+On 7 June 2024, Richardson was officially announced among the Great Britain squad for the Olympics.
+He was given a bye into the second round where he defeated Vahid Abasov from Serbia by a 3:2 split decision.
+He overcame Zeyad Ishaish of Jordan in the quarter-finals on another 3:2 split decision.
+Richardson fought 2023 Pan American Games gold medalist Marco Verde from Mexico in the semi-finals and lost on a 3:2 split decision meaning he left the competition with a bronze medal.

+Professional career

+Richardson turned professional in May 2025, signing with Frank Warren's Queensbury Promotions.

+He made his pro-debut at Portman Road in Ipswich, England, on 7 June 2025, defeating Dmitri Protkunas on points in a six-round bout.

+In his second fight in the paid ranks, Richardson beat Artjom Spatar on points over six rounds at Planet Ice in Altrincham on 23 August 2025.